CommodoreOS/pcuaeinstallzone/README.md

 ##

-What Models does PCUAE run on:
+What Machine Models does PCUAE run on, Mini Machines or Full Size Machines(Maxi):
 ================================

 1. `THEC64 Mini`,